Sherry Darling: Background

 "Sherry Darling" was first written and recorded in 1977 during the sessions for Springsteen's 1978 album Darkness on the Edge of Town.
-Footage of Springsteen performing an early version of the song on piano for Steven Van Zant can be found in The Promise: The Making of Darkness on the Edge of Town; while the lyrics at this stage were incomplete, Van Zant can be seen laughing at the song's comical lyrics.
+Footage of Springsteen performing an early version of the song on piano for Steven Van Zandt can be found in The Promise: The Making of Darkness on the Edge of Town; while the lyrics at this stage were incomplete, Van Zandt can be seen laughing at the song's comical lyrics.
 Ultimately, the song was left off because Springsteen thought it was too upbeat for the album.
 He explained:

 How could a happy song like 'Sherry Darling' coexist with 'Point Blank' or 'Darkness on the Edge of Town'?
 I couldn't face that.
 I wasn't ready for some reason within myself to feel those things.
 It was too confusing, too paradoxical.

 Springsteen chose to record several Darkness rejects for his next album The River, "Sherry Darling" among them, after realizing "life had paradoxes, a lot of them, and you've got to live with them."
 The studio recording on The River features cheering crowd noises, channeling what Springsteen described as the "fraternity rock" tradition of songs like "Louie, Louie" and "Farmer John" where "the audience was at least twice as loud as the band."
 Billboard opined that this party style contrasted humorously with the song's lyrics "about a guy stuck driving his girl’s pain-in-the-ass mother to the unemployment agency."